eaton-lab/hogtie/README.md

 # HoGTIE (**Ho**rizontal **G**ene **T**ransfer **I**dentification **E**ngine)
 First thought to only occur widely in prokaryotic organisms, recent work has shown the prevalence of horizontal gene transfer (HGT) across the tree of life.
-HoGTIE uses a Discrete Markov Model to reconstruct ancestral character states of sequence motifs (*i.e.* kmers, SNPs, or transcripts) across a species tree, identifying sequence motifs that are likely a result of introgression and mapping them along a genome-of-interest.
-HoGTIE employs a flexible, comparative GWAS method that can be used in the absence of well-resolved genome assemblies.
+HoGTIE uses a Discrete Markov Model to reconstruct ancestral character states of sequence motifs (*i.e.* kmers, SNPs, or transcripts) across a species tree, identifying sequence motifs that are likely a result of introgression and identifying regions that contain introgression along a linear genome.
+HoGTIE employs a flexible, comparative phylogenomic method that can be used in the absence of well-resolved genome assemblies.

 ### In development
 HoGTIE is under active development.
 If you would like to check out or contribute to the code, hogtie can be installed locally via: